Difference operators for partitions and some applications: Abstract

 \section{Abstract}

-Motivated by the Nekrasov-Okounkov formula on hook lengths, the first author conjectured that is always a polynomial of $n$ for any $k\in \mathbb{N},$ where $h_{\square}$ denotes the hook length of the box $\square$ in the partition $\lambda$ and $f_\lambda$ denotes the number of standard Young tableaux of shape $\lambda$.
-This conjecture was generalized and proved by R. P. Stanley (Ramanujan J., 23\,(1--3)\,:\,91--105, 2010).
-In this paper, we introduce two kinds of difference operators defined on functions of partitions and study their properties.
-As an application, we obtain a formula to compute and therefore show that it is indeed a polynomial of $n$, where $\mu$ is any given partition, $F$ is any symmetric function, and $f_{\lambda/\mu}$ denotes the number of standard Young tableaux of shape $\lambda/\mu$.
-Our theorems could lead to many classical results on partitions, including marked hook formula, Han-Stanley Theorem, Okada-Panova hook length formula, and Fujii-Kanno-Moriyama-Okada content formula.
+Motivated by the Nekrasov-Okounkov formula on hook lengths, the first author conjectured that the Plancherel average of the $2k$-th power sum of hook lengths of partitions with size $n$ is always a polynomial of $n$ for any $k\in \mathbb{N}$.
+This conjecture was generalized and proved by Stanley (Ramanujan J., 23\,(1--3)\,:\,91--105, 2010).
+In this paper, inspired by the work of Stanley and Olshanski on the differential poset of Young lattice, we study the properties of two kinds of difference operators $D$ and $D^-$ defined on functions of partitions.
+Even though the calculations for higher orders of $D$ are extremely complex, we prove that several well-known families of functions of partitions are annihilated by a power of the difference operator $D$.
+As an application, our results lead to several generalizations of classic results on partitions, including the marked hook formula, Stanley Theorem, Okada-Panova hook length formula, and Fujii-Kanno-Moriyama-Okada content formula.
+We insist that the Okada constants $K_r$ arise directly from the computation for a single partition $\lambda$, without the summation ranging over all partitions of size~$n$.